aai-institute/pyDVL/docs/how-to-guides/how-to-speed-up-value-with-caching.md

   cached values.
 This is used to share cached values between threads in a single process.

+    !!! warning

+        The in-memory cache backend will be deprecated in favor of using shared memory.

 - [DiskCacheBackend][pydvl.utils.caching.disk.DiskCacheBackend]:
   a disk-based cache backend that uses pickled values written to and read from disk.
   This is used to share cached values between processes in a single machine.